2022-cs244/2022-cs244.github.io/documentation/starter-code.md

 We have provided a few helper functions in the `gen_testdata.py` script to help you get going.
 See the starter code for a description of their functionality.
 We have also provided you with a few baseline test cases at the bottom of the file.
 You will need to add more to thoroughly test your design.

-You will need to update your `commands.txt` file to reflect the topology described under "Data-Plane Baseline Tests" [here](https://cs344-stanford.github.io/deliverables/baseline-tests/).
+You will need to update your `commands.txt` file to reflect the topology described under "Data-Plane Baseline Tests" [here]({{ site.baseurl }}/deliverables/static-router).

-#### sss_sdnet_tuples.py

-This file defines the format of the `digest_data`, which should have an equivalent definition in the P4 program.
-It also imports the standard `sume_metadata`.
-These metadata buses are stored as python `OrderedDict()` objects.
-This file contains helper functions to write these metadata buses into the `Tuple_*.txt` files in the format expected by the SDNet simulation.
-If you choose not to modify the format of the `digest_data` bus then you shouldn't need to make any modifications to this file.

 ---